Most Common Career Changes for Nurses

 How Does Nursing Prepare You to Be a Pharmaceutical Sales Rep?

-Most nurses already have a ton of experience effectively communicating with physicians.
+Most nurses already have extensive experience effectively communicating with physicians.
 In addition, nurses usually have significantly more direct experience in the healthcare field than other non-nurse representatives.
 This experience gives nurses an edge in increasing sales and finding new leads.

 Transferable Nursing Skills